-- The University is committed to supporting Students to develop the understanding and skills needed to maintain the academic integrity of their work.
-At the same time this commitment must be balanced against the need to protect the academic standards of the University and issue penalties for academic misconduct offences where these standards may be jeopardised. - 2.
-The University is committed to thorough investigation of all allegations and careful discussion with Students about the circumstances of an offence before penalties are applied. - 3.
-The University will not tolerate cheating or deception of any kind in work submitted for assessment at any level of study.
+- a) The University is committed to supporting Students to develop the understanding and skills needed to maintain the academic integrity of their work.
+At the same time this commitment must be balanced against the need to protect the academic standards of the University and issue penalties for academic misconduct offences where these standards may be jeopardised. - b) The University is committed to thorough investigation of all allegations and careful discussion with Students about the circumstances of an offence before penalties are applied. - c) The University will not tolerate cheating or deception of any kind in work submitted for assessment at any level of study.
 The University also notes that since April 2022 it is now a criminal offence in England to provide or arrange for another person to provide assessment services for financial gain to students enrolled at a University in England.
 Students who commission third party services relating to assessment may therefore be engaging in criminal activity.
-The University will not tolerate this activity among its members at any level of study. - 4.
-Penalties in all cases will be higher for those in later years of study, who are expected to be aware of academic integrity expectations in a higher education context, and where an offence can directly undermine the academic standards of their University award.
-Penalties will be severe for repeat offences. - 5.
-Penalties will also be issued for Students who deny offences that are proven (see also 26(e) and 38).

-If the School finds that the allegation of academic misconduct has not been proven the School the work submitted for assessment will be marked in accordance with normal arrangements and without penalty, as per point 31.
+The University will not tolerate this activity among its members at any level of study. - d) Penalties will be severe for repeat offences. - e) Penalties will also be issued for Students who deny offences that are proven. - f) If the School finds that the allegation of academic misconduct has not been proven the School the work submitted for assessment will be marked in accordance with normal arrangements and without penalty.